Updated: Nov 20, 2022

 Finlarig castle was built in 1629 by “Black” Duncan Campbell.
 I wish I could tell you that he got his nickname from some dastardly deed.
 But it appears it is because of the color of his cowl, or hooded garment, that he was wearing in a painting.
 The other nickname Duncan had was Black Duncan of the Castles.
 And that is because by the end of his life he owned seven castles!

-There are some conflicting reports on whether the 7th Laird of Glenorchy was a good and kind laird who helped build up the land and was beloved of King James IV, or a trouble maker who stole lands and didn’t care much for his people and used his relationship with King James to literally get away with murder.
+There are some conflicting reports on whether the 7th Laird of Glenorchy was a good and kind laird who helped build up the land and was beloved of King James VI, or a trouble maker who stole lands and didn’t care much for his people and used his relationship with King James to literally get away with murder.
 As Churchill said, “History is written by the victors.”

 The nice version of Laird Campbell was that he a great landowner who made his lands better, repaired churches, made more beautiful buildings, built bridges, loved art, and he even planted lots of trees!!